acmnuceskhi/cc-bidding-project-2025/ONBOARDING.md

    `npm i`

-3. Create a `.env.local` file in the project root with required environment variables:
+3. Create a `.env.local` file in the project root with required environment variables (see Database section below).

-   MONGODB_URI=mongodb://127.0.0.1:27017

 4. Start the development server: